angrykoala/wendigo/README.md

 **filter**
 Returns a filter over the requests.
 Check [Filtering Requests](#filtering-requests) for examples.

-**mock(url, response, method?)**
+**mock(url, options)**
 Mocks all the requests to the given url, sending the given response instead.
 If a method (`GET`, `POST`...) is specified, only requests to given method will be mocked.
+The url can be a full url string (`http://...`) or a regex.

-Response is an object with the following attributes:
+The following options are supported:

 * `status` Response status code, defaults to 200.
 * `headers` Optional response headers.